Scaul1/20time-log-due-every-saturday-night-Scaul1/README.md

 #### **Week 7 (Oct 30 - Nov 3)**
 * _Objective:_ I will complete my website design and perhaps contact another mentor.
 Furthermore, I will add the information that is given to me by my mentors.
 At this point, I will publish my website given that it contains enough information.
+* _Completed:_ I have finally completed the write-up for all both my prevention and recovery pages and have designed the webpages.
+That being said, the amount of content that I have for my pages does not fit the original layout that I had, so I am going to need to change the design of my information pages.
+I have also so far only contacted one of my mentors and have not gotten the information from them, so I will try to contact the rest this week now that I've added my hip and head paragraphs.

 #### **Week 7 (Nov 6 - Nov 10)**
 * _Objective:_ Add a calendar to my website that includes different timelines for each injury recovery.
 Create videos that demonstrate some of the exercises and stretches and upload them to my website.